pmrreddy/alfresco-sdk/3.0.0/alfresco-root/README.txt

   - maven archetypes
   - tc-server (private - check pateinting)
   - all snapshot deps with specific classifier
+-- Test with Maven 2.0.10
+-- licensing on file headers

 Nice to have:
 --------------